 If having more batter than you need feels wasteful to you, just cut the recipe in half.
 I've also read that you can add an egg, some cornmeal and spices to the leftover batter and make hush puppies, frying them in the hot oil right after the cooking the fish.

 What's the Best Kind of Fish to Fry?

 My two favorite kinds of fish to use in any fried fish recipe are Cod and Halibut.
 But, other great options are Haddock, Tilapia, or Polluck.

 Alaskan Cod is the fish most often used in American restaurants for fish and chips, and it's what I usually use when making them at home.
 It's a great choice because it holds together well when coating it in batter and can withstand the high temperatures used for frying.

 I also LOVE using Alaskan Halibut, however, this is more difficult to find unless, of course, you are in Alaska.
 And, if you are in Alaska, lucky you. 🙂

-The trick to getting batter to stick to fish is to…
+Here's the trick to getting beer batter to stick to fish:

 - Make sure the pieces of fish are dry and,